Keep your hands warm while skiing

 - Insulation that is dense, yet still relatively thin to avoid compressing on your skin.
 Your skin has to breathe!
 (Unless it's Arctic cold, then go for super loft and hope the Lodge is close by).

 - Around 200 grams of insulation.
 Less, you just don't have enough to deal with sub 20 degree F temps and more, you risk the cold-warm-cold cycle from sweat.
+Conditions that are just plain cold, sub-zero, require thick insulation but these mittens are not meant for normal cold, above 10 degrees or so.

 - Softshell material on the back of the hand.
 Avoid all-leather gloves because they do not breath as well and when they get wet they dry very slowly.